ska-sa/katgpucbf/README.md

 adaptation.
 The X-engine relies on Nvidia's Tensor Cores and is not portable.
 The Tensor Core X-engine is adapted from
 [ASTRON's implementation](https://git.astron.nl/RD/tensor-core-correlator).

-## Developing
-Katgpucbf is under active development and may change drastically from one release to the next.
-A `dev-setup.sh` script is provided to get you going.
-This script will set up all the required Python packages, and build the module's documentation for reference.

-Unit testing for the module is done using `pytest`.